Hart Island: Use as cemetery, abandonment of structures

+Transfer to NYC Parks

-Control of the island passed to the New York City Department of Parks and Recreation in December 2019.
+Control of the island passed to the New York City Department of Parks and Recreation (NYC Parks) in December 2019.
 Burials in the Potters' Field continued after transfer, but they were conducted by city contract workers.
 In June 2021, the New York City Department of Buildings issued an emergency order authorizing the demolition of eighteen buildings on the island, which the city deemed to be severely deteriorated.
 Sixteen of these buildings had been identified for demolition in a March 2020 report but, even then, some of these structures were also identified as being easy to repair.
 The New York City Department of Social Services awarded a $3.3 million contract to JPL Industries in October 2021 for the demolition of the deteriorated structures.

+City officials announced in March 2023 that the island would be opened to the public at some point that year, and a touchstone memorial on the island was approved the same month.
+By that year, the city reported having razed and removed 15 of the island's 19 structures.
+NYC Parks explained that its plans for the island are to create a safer environment for island visitors to visit the island's cemeteries, but not to create a full-fledged public park.
+The city government hosted two public meetings in 2024 to solicit feedback on Hart Island's future use, and burials continued during this time.
+In July 2025, the city government announced its 20-year plan for Hart Island, which included new restrooms and a visitor center.
+The plan was designed by Starr Whitehouse and also included new landscaping, restorations of three memorials, and renovations to an old Catholic chapel and the island's ferry dock.

 Cemetery

-Hart Island contains New York City's 131 acre potter's field, or public cemetery.
+Hart Island contains New York City's 131 acre potter's field, or public cemetery (not to be confused with Potter's Field in Brooklyn).
 The potter's field is variously described as the largest tax-funded cemetery in the United States, the largest-such in the world, and one of the largest mass graves in the United States.
 At least 850,000 have been buried on the island, though since the 2000s, the burial rate has declined to fewer than 1,500 a year.
 According to a 2006 New York Times article, there had been 1,419 burials at the potter's field during the previous year: of these, 826 were adults, 546 were infants and stillborn babies, and 47 were dismembered body parts.

 One-third of annual burials are infants and stillborn babies, which has been reduced from a proportion of one-half since the Children's Health Insurance Program began to cover all pregnant women in New York State in 1997.
 By the 2020s, those buried on the island came from a wider range of economic and social classes.
 In 2022, The Washington Post wrote that the island's recent interments included "a professional ballet dancer, a nurse, a software engineer, a scuba instructor and an acclaimed musical composer."